BLC-HTWChur/rsd-specification/rsd2-specification.md

 # Really Simple Discoverability 2.0 Information Model and Binding

-Really Simple Discoverability is a way to help client software find the services needed to read, edit, or "work with" web-based software.
+Really Simple Discoverability is a way to help client software find web-service APIs on a server that are needed to read, edit, or "work with" web-based components and software.

 The goal of this specification is simple.
 It allows client applications to find web-service APIs for a domain.